 Archer has earned a reputation throughout New Jersey, Pennsylvania and the Delaware Valley region for its dedication in representing nonprofit organizations, particularly healthcare and educational organizations.
-With nearly 80 years of experience in the nonprofit sector, we offer a special sensitivity to the nature of nonprofit activities, and a commitment to provide legal services of the highest quality on a cost-efficient basis.
+With over 90 years of experience in the nonprofit sector, we offer a special sensitivity to the nature of nonprofit activities, and a commitment to provide legal services of the highest quality on a cost-efficient basis.

 Archer attorneys are thoroughly involved in the nonprofit community, serving as legal counsel and as volunteer board members and fundraisers.
 We also write and speak regularly on a variety of topics to both nonprofit groups and professional organizations.
 Our active client base includes more than 300 organizations, including major health systems, nursing homes, colleges and universities, private schools, churches, social service agencies, scientific research institutes, museums, business leagues, trade associations, arts organizations, symphony orchestras, community development corporations and private and community foundations.
 They range in size from internationally-known universities and academic medical centers with multi-million dollar budgets to start-up volunteer community organizations with budgets of only a few hundred dollars.